nashbridges/input-autofocus-firefox-extension/README.md

 Use [Github issues](https://github.com/nashbridges/input-autofocus-firefox-extension/issues) to file a ticket.
 I hope it will never happen though :)

-## Credits

-Chrome-mode and all Preference button related code is taken from <https://github.com/ochameau/locale-updater>.

 ## License

 Copyright © 2012 Andrii Malyshko